mikemaccana/compact-wsl2-disk/README.md

  - Shut down WSL2
  - Compact the disk with diskpart

-After that just open another Linux termnal and WSL2 will restart automatically.
+After that just open another Linux terminal and WSL2 will restart automatically.

 ## Warning